-Chokwe Mwana Pwo mask
+Chokwe Mwana Pwo mask - SOLD OUT

 The African mask Pwo, whose name means "woman", illustrates the first female ancestor in the traditional Chokwe culture which is, remember, matrilineal.